Overv/VulkanTutorial/en/02_Development_environment.md

 ## Linux

-These instructions will be aimed at Ubuntu users, but you may be able to follow along by changing the `apt` commands to the package manager commands that are appropriate for you.
+These instructions will be aimed at Ubuntu and Fedora users, but you may be able to follow along by changing the `apt` and `dnf` commands to the package manager commands that are appropriate for you.
 You should have a compiler that supports C++17 (GCC 7+ or Clang 5+).
 You'll also need make.

 ### Vulkan Packages

 The most important components you'll need for developing Vulkan applications on Linux are the Vulkan loader, validation layers, and a couple of command-line utilities to test whether your machine is Vulkan-capable:

-* `sudo apt install vulkan-tools`: Command-line utilities, most importantly `vulkaninfo` and `vkcube`.
+* `sudo apt install vulkan-tools` or `sudo dnf install vulkan-tools`: Command-line utilities, most importantly `vulkaninfo` and `vkcube`.
 Run these to confirm your machine supports Vulkan.
-* `sudo apt install libvulkan-dev`: Installs Vulkan loader.
+* `sudo apt install libvulkan-dev` or `sudo dnf install vulkan-loader-devel` : Installs Vulkan loader.
 The loader looks up the functions in the driver at runtime, similarly to GLEW for OpenGL - if you're familiar with that.
-* `sudo apt install vulkan-validationlayers-dev spirv-tools`: Installs the standard validation layers and required SPIR-V tools.
+* `sudo apt install vulkan-validationlayers-dev spirv-tools` or `sudo dnf install mesa-vulkan-devel vulkan-validation-layers-devel`: Installs the standard validation layers and required SPIR-V tools.
 These are crucial when debugging Vulkan applications, and we'll discuss them in the upcoming chapter.

 If installation was successful, you should be all set with the Vulkan portion.
 Remember to run `vkcube` and ensure you see the following pop up in a window: